grafana/mimir/docs/configuration/arguments.md

 - `-ingester.spread-flushes`

   Makes the ingester flush each timeseries at a specific point in the `max-chunk-age` cycle.
 This means multiple replicas of a chunk are very likely to contain the same contents which cuts chunk storage space by up to 66%.
 Set `-ingester.chunk-age-jitter` to `0` when using this option.
 If a chunk cache is configured (via `-store.chunks-cache.memcached.hostname`) then duplicate chunk writes are skipped which cuts write IOPs.

-- `-ingester.normalise-tokens`

-  Deprecated.
-New ingesters always write "normalised" tokens to the ring.
-Normalised tokens consume less memory to encode and decode; as the ring is unmarshalled regularly, this significantly reduces memory usage of anything that watches the ring.

-  Mimir 0.4.0 is the last version that can _write_ denormalised tokens.
-Mimir 0.5.0 and above always write normalised tokens.

-  Mimir 0.6.0 is the last version that can _read_ denormalised tokens.
-Starting with Mimir 0.7.0 only normalised tokens are supported, and ingesters writing denormalised tokens to the ring (running Mimir 0.4.0 or earlier with `-ingester.normalise-tokens=false`) are ignored by distributors.
-Such ingesters should either switch to using normalised tokens, or be upgraded to Mimir 0.5.0 or later.

 - `-ingester.chunk-encoding`